PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 artifact, dependency, corpus policy, operation tier, pass order, or TensorFlow isolation behavior changed.
 PR #952 remains closed and no pull request was created, reopened, or updated.

+The next five-step qlinear mean/concat recovery sequence is now characterized without production changes.
+Four focused tests freeze its ModelIR-only capture, all positional and keyword arguments, both zero-argument outer invocations, and both exact neighboring boundaries.
+All five targets already have extracted module owners, and no lowerer-local callback, layout state, diagnostics, or option flag is required.
+The focused plus architecture suite passed 252 tests, and all 11 TensorFlow-import-blocked tests passed.
+No pull request was created, reopened, or updated.